 Sustainable competitive advantage

-Competitive advantages exist when a particular company continuously crosses the other companies in the same industry.
-If profit is more than the profit of the competition, then others of a company are considered relatively well.
+Competitive advantages exist when a particular company continuously crosses other companies in the same industry.
+If the profit is more than the profit of the competition, then others of a company are considered relatively well.
 Competitive advantages are considered strong when it lasts for long periods.
-The organizations that are able to maintain a competitive advantage for many years are considered to be a durable competitive advantage.
+Organizations that are able to maintain a competitive advantage for many years are considered to be a durable competitive advantage.

 The six factors of competitive advantage are quality, price, location, selection, service, and speed/turnaround.

 Today’s business environment is very competitive.
 It is now a very easy and inexpensive way to start a business, especially to enable technology to activate businesses online and internationally to win customers in foreign markets.

 There are several companies with sustainable competitive advantages examples that turned them great.
 An example of an online retail sales explosion, that makes it hard to stand out from all the competition and activity crowd.

 The challenge is to prevent being another ‘my very’ business.
 The way to avoid it creates a durable competitive advantage that separates you from competitors.

 A permanent sustainable competitive advantage example is the key to business success.
 It is a force that enables a business to focus more focus, more sales, better profit margins, and higher customer and staff than competitors.